joinpursuit/Pursuit-Core-Web/computer-set-up/module-1-midway.md

 Homebrew is a package manager for macOS.
 This means we can use it to install other software from the terminal.

+First open terminal/iTerm (teminal is a generic term, iTerm is a specific app for terminal) and type `git` - you may be prompted to install X-Code.
+Follow the prompts to install X-Code.
+X-Code will install a number of deloper-specific software needed to download and run other things we will install.
+If you just get `usage:` message, go to the next step.

 Go to https://brew.sh and paste the install command into your terminal.

 ![Install Homebrew command](./assets/install-homebrew-command.png)